Skip to main content

 MERGE (u:User {email: $email})

-ON CREATE SET u.created = datetime()
+ON CREATE SET u.created = temporal.now()

-ON MATCH SET u.last_seen = datetime()
+ON MATCH SET u.last_seen = temporal.now()

 MERGE reference